Darmprobleme bei Pferden

 The most obvious first.
 These signals come directly from the digestive tract and are the easiest to observe.

-1. Fecal water syndrome
+1. Fecal Water

-4. Frequent yawning, teeth-grinding, or chewing without food
+4. Frequent yawning, teeth grinding, or chewing without food

-5. Recurrent colic susceptibility
+5. Recurring colic susceptibility

-→ Zeolite can be used as part of prevention: binding of fermentation gases and toxins relieves the large intestine.
+→ Zeolite can be used as part of prevention: Binding of fermentation gases and toxins relieves the large intestine.

 Category 2: Physical Changes